SoundaryaNattuva/national-parks-arya/README.md

 ## Icebox items 🧊
 - [ ] Create the ability to send friend requests.
-This will allow for only you and your friends adventures to populate on "all adventures".
+This will allow for only you and your friend's adventures to populate under "all adventures".
 - [ ] Render unique National Park badges when a user adds a park to their profile.
-- [ ] Create an admin user that can populate National Parks and its associated routes.
+- [ ] Create an admin user that can populate National Parks and their associated routes.
 The parks and routes will populate in the dropdown for each new entry.
-- [ ] Add a stats page which will show parks visited, most visited park, and total elevation climbed.
+- [ ] Add a stats page that will show parks visited, most visited park, and total elevation climbed.

 ## Project Planning Materials
 - [Trello](https://trello.com/b/Tesi9uDr/national-parks-tracker)